-That includes skin disorders such as eczema and acne.
-There’s some early research evidence that applying CBD topically can help with acne by reducing inflammation, sebum production, and other effects.
+Early research suggests that CBD may help with acne by reducing inflammation and sebum production, and possibly other effects.

 As such, CBD may be able to help with cystic acne as well — the most severe form of this common condition.
-Read on to learn more about how CBD can help with cystic acne and the best way to use it.
+Here’s how CBD can help with cystic acne and the best way to use it.

 Table of Contents